-APA Citation has been broken down into three sections: Print Sources, Online Sources, and Online Periodicals.
-For further examples and instruction, ask a teacher or librarian, stop by the Academic Resource Center, or visit the Purdue Online Writing Lab.
-OWL's offers several pages of helpful resources that range from Basic Rules to more specific citation examples.
+APA Citation has been broken down into two sections: Print Sources and Online Sources.
+For additional examples and instruction, ask a teacher or librarian, stop by the Academic Resource Center, or visit the Purdue Online Writing Lab.

 Basic Book Format:

 Author.
 Last, first initial.
 (Date).
 Title (italicized).
-City of publication, State/Country: Publisher.
+Publisher.

 (In the case of multiple authors, all are noted – separated by commas, with “&” sign before final author’s last name.)